Estimating non-linear functionals of trawl processes: Estimating non-linear functionals of trawl functions

 \end{corollary} \begin{proof} Plainly, $\tau_{n,p}=\Lambda^n_{T}(g)/\Psi_{T}^n(g)$, with $g(x)=\lvert x\rvert^p$.
 Thus, if \eqref{H0_T_dep} is satisfied, Theorem \ref{CLT_Lambdan_hatLambdan} implies that $\sqrt{n\Delta_{n}}\Lambda^n_{T}(g)\overset{d}{\to}\zeta$, where $\zeta$ is a centred Gaussian random variable with variance

 thanks to \eqref{H0_T_dep}.
 This shows the first part of \eqref{asymp_test}.
-In constrast, if \eqref{H0_T_dep} does not hold then necessarily $\int_{0}^{T}\rvert a(s)\lvert^p\mathrm{d}s>0$.
-Theorem \ref{consitency_Lambdan} now gives that $\tau_{n,p}\overset{\mathbb{P}}{\to}\frac{\int_{T}^{\infty}\rvert a(s)\lvert^p\mathrm{d}s}{\int_{0}^{T}\rvert a(s)\lvert^p\mathrm{d}s}>0$, from which the second part of \eqref{asymp_test} follows. \end{proof} It should be clear from our discussion above and the previous corollary that a large value for $\sqrt{n\Delta_{n}}\tau_{n,p}$ suggests that the data is unlikely to be $T$-dependent. \begin{remark} As pointed out in Remark \ref{Rmk_cont_Z}, our proposed statistics for testing \eqref{H0_T_dep} is robust to the memory of $X$.
-Furthermore, as demonstrated in the previous corollary, $\tau_{n,p}$ is more efficient under null.
-However, it still suffers of some weakness.
-First, to rigorously use $\tau_{n,p}$ for testing $T$-dependence, a non-trival CLT under the null hipothesis \eqref{H0_T_dep} is required.
-Secondly, it remains to be seen how sensitive is $\tau_{n,p}$ in finite-sample for different values of $p$.
-These problems requires additional analysis, which we postpone to future research. \end{remark}
+In contrast, if \eqref{H0_T_dep} does not hold then necessarily $\int_{0}^{T}\rvert a(s)\lvert^p\mathrm{d}s>0$.
+Theorem \ref{consitency_Lambdan} now gives $\tau_{n,p}\overset{\mathbb{P}}{\to}\frac{\int_{T}^{\infty}\rvert a(s)\lvert^p\mathrm{d}s}{\int_{0}^{T}\rvert a(s)\lvert^p\mathrm{d}s}>0$, from which the second part of \eqref{asymp_test} follows. \end{proof} The previous result shows that, unlike the sample autocovariance function, the limiting behaviour of $\tau_{n,p}$ under the alternative of no $T$-dependence is independent of the memory of the process.
+Consequently, large values of $\sqrt{n\Delta_n}\tau_{n,p}$ indicate that the data is unlikely to be $T$-dependent. \begin{remark} As pointed out in Remark \ref{Rmk_cont_Z}, our proposed statistic for testing \eqref{H0_T_dep} is robust to the memory of $X$.
+Moreover, in this setting $\tau_{n,p}$ has a smaller estimation error.
+However, it still suffers from some weaknesses.
+First, to rigorously use $\tau_{n,p}$ for testing $T$-dependence, a CLT under the null hypothesis \eqref{H0_T_dep} is required.
+Second, it remains to be seen how sensitive $\tau_{n,p}$ is in finite samples for different values of $p$.
+These issues require additional analysis, which we postpone to future research. \end{remark}